 Download the Spring Birds Activity.
 Answer the questions using the text below.
 Click here for the PDF.

 Spring Birds Tutorial

 Orioles are a favorite spring bird.
-Orioles begin arriving to the upper Midwest.
-In fact, May first is sometimes called “Oriole Day” by birdwatchers.
+They begin arriving to the upper Midwest in May.
+In fact, May 1 is sometimes called “Oriole Day” by birdwatchers.
 Orioles feed on fruit and will readily come to a feeder with grape jelly, red sugar water or an orange.

 Shortly after arriving the oriole pair will begin nest building.
 The nest is a beautiful hanging basket that is suspended high in a tree.
 The female may take up to a week to complete the nest.
 She first strips off the outer fibers from an old milkweed plant.
 Then she carefully weaves the nest with her beak.
 The nest may contain 4-6 eggs.
 Orioles leave upper Midwest in September and spend the winter in Central America and northern South America.

 Goldfinches are small birds with a thick seed-eating beak.
 They spend the entire year in the upper Midwest, but change to a drab greenish-brown in winter.

 Goldfinch are found in small flocks throughout the year, except during the mating season when they form mated pairs.